Searching for a quality turntable under $1500 can feel overwhelming. With so many options, it's easy to get lost in specs and brands.

 Key Features

-- Carbon-Aluminum Tonearm: Provides enhanced rigidity and precision for superior sound quality.
+- Carbon-Aluminum Tonearm: Offers enhanced rigidity and reduces resonance for improved sound quality.

 - Balanced Connections: Ensures reduced noise and interference for a cleaner audio signal.

-- Pick-IT PRO Balanced Cartridge: Delivers improved performance and fidelity for an exceptional listening experience.
+- Pick-IT PRO Balanced Cartridge: Delivers exceptional detail and clarity for a superior listening experience.

 Summary